 Do you see good numbers from the creative you developed?
 That's great news!
 Not everyone is so lucky, and truthfully the first concept you develop may work sometimes, but won't always work right out of the gate.
-Let's assume you're happy with its performance; over time, when your message is being seen daily by the same audience over and over, it's going to resonate a little less each day.
-Eventually, if you're just running one concept, it will ultimately burn out, and you'll soon find you and your team back at the drawing board desperate for a new winning concept, or what we call the control.
+Let's assume you're happy with its performance.
+Over time, when your message is being seen daily by the same audience over and over, it's going to resonate a little less each day.
+Eventually, if you're just running one concept, it will ultimately burn out and you'll soon find your team back at the drawing board itching for a new winning concept, or what we call the control.

 Let's say your creative looks something like this:

 This is a pretty standard format for a display ad.
 I believe the most important component that stimulates a click is your imagery.
 So I would begin by finding different models or images to rotate.
 Keep all other elements static.
 This way, you'll learn something from your test - which model works best.

 Next, once you've established the best model, I would A/B test your headline.
 Tricks in headline testing include bold statement contained in quotes.
 For example, say your brand is in fitness or weight loss, an example for this headline could be "Find Your Sexy."
 It piques your interest but leaves some ambiguity.

 You could alternatively use this headline as a question, "Find Your Sexy?"
 It's pieced together in a way that you don't hear every day and may catch someone's attention since it interrupts the pattern of the way your viewer expects your creative to read.
 This is what we call a pattern interrupt.